Not All Attributes are Created Equal: $d_{\mathcal{X}}$-Private Mechanisms for Linear Queries: Experiments

 Since $n$ is very large, by fixing $c q' = q$ in the above problem, we obtain an approximately optimal (closed form) solution given by $c = \max_{i,j}\frac{\abs{q_{i} - q_{j}}}{d_{\mathcal{X}}\br{i,j}}$, and $q' = \frac{1}{c} q$.

-\textbf{Improvement Factor:} For a given single linear query $q$, the \emph{improvement factor} of the $d_{\mathcal{X}}$-private Laplace mechanism compared to the baseline ($\epsilon$-differentially private Laplace) mechanism is defined as $\mathrm{IF}\br{q} := \frac{\Delta^q_1 / \epsilon}{c}$.
-This factor is just a ratio between the scales ($\lambda$) of the noise ($\mathrm{Lap}\br{\lambda}$) added by these two mechanisms.
+\descr{Improvement Factor:} We define another measure for cross-comparison of the two mechanisms.
+For a given single linear query $q$, the \emph{improvement factor} of the $d_{\mathcal{X}}$-private Laplace mechanism compared to the baseline ($\epsilon$-differentially private Laplace) mechanism is defined as $\mathrm{IF}\br{q} := \frac{\Delta^q_1 / \epsilon}{c}$.
+This factor is simply the ratio between the scales ($\lambda$) of the noise ($\mathrm{Lap}\br{\lambda}$) added by these two mechanisms.
 Then for each random query ($1000$ in total), we compute the improvement factor.
+The resulting values are presented in a histogram form in Figure~\ref{fig:syn-single-improvement}, where the $d_{\mathcal{X}}$-private mechanism exhibits significant improvement in utility compared to the baseline mechanism.
+Notice that IF does not depend on $\epsilon$, since $\epsilon$ is set to $\min_{i, j} d_{\mathcal{X}}(i, j)$, and $c$ is set to be inversely related to $\min_{i, j} d_{\mathcal{X}}(i, j)$.
+Thus, $\epsilon$ effecitvely ``cancels out'' in the definition of IF.
+As a result, the IF results in Figure~\ref{fig:syn-single-improvement} hold for any $\epsilon > 0$.
+We checked this for multiple values of $\epsilon$ and obtained similar plots.

-The resulted values are presented in a histogram form in Figure~\ref{fig:syn-single-improvement}, where the $d_{\mathcal{X}}$-private mechanism exhibits significant improvement in utility compared to the baseline mechanism.
-We note that the improvement factor is not a reasonable performance measure when the spread of the elements of the data universe is \emph{profoundly} non-uniform (\emph{e.g.}, two points are infinitesimally close to each other).
+We note that IF is not a reasonable performance measure when the spread of the elements of the data universe is \emph{profoundly} non-uniform (\emph{e.g.}, two points are infinitesimally close to each other), in which case the traditional Laplace mechanism may get heavily penalized.
 But in both our real and synthetic data, the elements are (roughly) uniformly spread.